Skip to main content

 If you have data that marks DNA/RNA modifications using the MM tag in BAM/CRAM format, then the alignments track can use these tags to color modifications.
 It uses two modes:

-1. Modifications mode - draws the modifications as they are
+1. All modifications - draws the modifications as they are

 The track menu can be used to access the settings to color by modifications or methylation.